MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/network-atc.md

 - Compute: Unlimited
 - Storage: Can be defined in a maximum of one intent

 **Intent mode**: An intent can be specified at a standalone level or at a cluster level.
-Modes are system-wide; you can't have a network intent that is standalone and another that is clustered on the same host system.
+Modes are system-wide; you can't have an intent that is standalone and another that is clustered on the same host system.
 Clustered mode is the most common choice as Azure Stack HCI nodes are clustered.

 - *Standalone mode*: Intents are expressed and managed independently for each host.
 This mode allows you to test an intent before implementing it across a cluster.
 Once a host is clustered, any standalone intents are ignored.
 Standalone intents can be copied to a cluster from a node that is not a member of that cluster, or from one cluster to another cluster.